 The Canon EOS 40D and the Canon PowerShot G16 are two digital cameras that were revealed to the public, respectively, in August 2007 and August 2013.
 The 40D is a DSLR, while the G16 is a fixed lens compact.
 The cameras are based on an APS-C (40D) and a 1/1.7-inch (G16) sensor.
-The 40D has a resolution of 10.1 megapixel, whereas the G16 provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 40D has a resolution of 10.1 megapixels, whereas the G16 provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 40D and the Canon G16 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 40D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is considerably smaller (47 percent) than the Canon 40D.
 In this context, it is worth noting that neither the 40D nor the G16 are weather-sealed.